jaxdid/CV/README.md

 * I have experience with SOLID OOP in both Ruby and JavaScript ([5 kyu](http://www.codewars.com/users/jaxDid)) across a range of application interfaces, from minimalist CLIs to dynamic frontends and RESTful APIs.
 * An enthusiastic autodidact, I can pick up unfamiliar languages and frameworks quickly and confidently.
   * With no prior mobile development experience, I learned Swift and the Xcode IDE sufficiently well to prototype a native iOS application in three days.
-  * I learned Java and the IntelliJ IDEA, together with JUnit, Mockito and Powermock test frameworks to pass a tech test in four days.
+  * I learned Java and the IntelliJ IDEA, together with JUnit, Mockito and Powermock testing frameworks, to pass a tech test in four days.

 ##### Examples
 | Project | Team Size | Description | Technologies |